ducin/travis-ci-demo/README.md

-# travis-ci-demo
+# Travis CI Demo

-Travis CI Demo
+This repository is a minimal set required to set up Integration with [Travis CI](travis-ci.com).